Skip to Main Content

 • Now that you've picked up the basics of QGIS, learn how to manipulate and analyze your data.
 In Intermediate QGIS, we'll use the available spatial analysis tools to generate new insights into the material covered in the Basics workshop.
 We'll use the raster calculator, join fields in databases, create hillshades, and make more complex, finished maps.
 This workshop builds on the QGIS Basics workshop and may be difficult to follow if you have not taken Basics.

-• This workshop is an introduction to version control systems with Git.
+• This workshop is the first session of an introduction to version control systems with Git.
 Version control systems are tools that keep track of the changes made on a document, and help version and merge files.
 They allow the user to decide which changes make up the next version, and keep useful data about them.
 Version control systems are usually used by developers and people who write code, but are very useful also for people working with documents in general.
 It is especially helpful for collaborative work with more than one person working on the same file.
-The Intro to Git workshop has two parts: beginner and advanced.
-Participants are welcome to come to only the beginner, only the advanced, or both.
-The beginner workshop is designed for people who have never used Git or a version control system before, and want to learn more about what version control systems can do for them and their research.
+The Intro to Git workshop has two parts: session 1 and session 2.
+Participants are welcome to come to only session 1, only session 2, or both.
+Both sessions of the workshop are designed for people who have never used Git or a version control system before, and want to learn more about what version control systems can do for them and their research.
+Session 1 covers setting up Git, creating a repository, tracking changes, exploring history, creating remote repositories, and collaborating.
+Session 2 assumes that participants have basic knowledge of the topics covered in session 1.
 It will be a hands-on workshop where we will create a repository, record changes to files, create a GitHub account, and synchronize the local and remote repositories.
 This workshop uses the command line to learn git, but no previous experience using command line is necessary.
-Please set up Git on your own computer before the start of the workshop, as there will not be time allocated to do this during the workshop.
-For more information and set-up instructions visit Oregon State University Introduction to Git Workshop page.
+Please install Git on your own computer before the start of the workshop.
+More information and installation instructions at https://carpentries.github.io/workshop-template/install_instructions/#git